Lawn Treatment Service Cost

 Can I Treat a Lawn Myself?

 Lawn treatments are often easy to do yourself, with many products being widely available in gardening centres and online.
-However, hiring a professional can be useful for if you are uncertain what type of treatment your lawn requires or if you do not feel confident in applying the treatments yourself.
+However, hiring a professional can be useful if you are uncertain what type of treatment your lawn requires or if you do not feel confident in applying the treatments yourself.

 One of the easiest methods to treat your lawn yourself is scarification.
 Lawn scarifiers can be both mechanical and manual, with mechanical devices starting at an average of £60 and manual ones costing around £30.